The Amazing Race 1 (Chinese season): Leg 1 (China → Hong Kong → United States)

-In this series' first Roadblock, one team member had to pick up a polaroid camera to take pictures of five different kinds of people outside the Plaza Hotel: (1) Lady with white hair; (2) Person with a child in a stroller; (3) someone of the opposite gender wearing a wedding ring; (4) someone lying on the ground; (5) someone holding a briefcase.
-Each racer have to take only three of the five pictures, with the racer kissing the person inside the picture, and hand it over to the photographer.
-Once the photographer approved the three pictures, he would give teams their next clue.
+In this series' first Roadblock, one team member had photograph themselves kissing three of the following kinds of people with a polaroid camera outside the Plaza Hotel – (1) a lady with white hair; (2) a person with a child in a stroller; (3) someone of the opposite gender wearing a wedding ring; (4) someone lying on the ground; (5) someone holding a briefcase – and exchange them with a photographer for their next clue.

 This series' first Detour was a choice between 好身体 (Hǎo Shēntǐ – Good Body) or 好记性 (Hǎo Jìxìng – Good Memory).
 In Good Body, teams traveled to the East River Park and have to participate in American Football.
 Teams have to dress in football gear, then run through a series of tires without falling over, push past a gauntlet of football players, and then kick a football over a group of players.
 Once teams scored a goal, they could receive their next clue.
 In Good Memory, teams made their way to Lombardi's Pizza.
 Teams then chose a series of three pizza orders and had to memorise the addresses of three different locations and carry all three orders at once through the streets to deliver them in exchange for receipts.
 Once they got all three receipts, they could exchange those for the next clue.

-In this leg's second Roadblock, one team member, regardless of who performed the previous Roadblock, would be tied up into a straitjacket and hung upside-down at a height of four storeys and they had to free themselves from the straitjacket.
-After this, they would climb to a platform and take a large leap onto a soft landing pad and receive their next clue.
+In this leg's second Roadblock, one team member, regardless of who performed the previous Roadblock, was tied up into a straitjacket.
+After being hung upside-down at a height of four storeys, they had to free themselves before climbing to a platform and jumping onto a soft landing pad before receiving their next clue.